-Changing the Conversation About Inequality: Applying for Research Grants
+Changing the Conversation About Inequality: Proposing Research on Reducing Inequality

 Although inequality is widespread and on the rise in the United States, we know there are effective responses.
 The success of anti-poverty programs shows that inequality can be diminished by social policy.